whitelizard/tiip/README.md

 ID of a tenant in a multi-tenancy solution.

 #### src
-Origin ID, with prepended nodes further along the communication chain if needed.
+Path of ID(s) of the origin module(s) or node(s).

 #### targ
 The targeted process(es) or sub-system(s).
 Specifically an array of IDs that the receiver can use to route the message internally.

 #### arg
-Parameters/switches to specify the message even deeper.
+Parameters/switches to specify a request even deeper.
 Often regarded as the "arguments" to the requested API "function" specified in `sig`.
 Not to confuse with `pl` which is actual data or content.

 #### ch
 The data channel, as a string, that carries the data.
 Suitable in the pub/sub pattern.

 #### sig
-Meant to be used as the "function" of the API between 2 communication nodes -- the command to the receiver. (`arg` contains the function's "arguments".)
+Meant to be used as the "function" of the API between 2 communication nodes -- the operation or command to the receiver. (`arg` contains the function's "arguments".)

 #### pl
-Content to be sent, as a list.
+Actual content or data to be sent, as a list.

 **Ex:**
 - Sensor values (push data from a device)